- Claude Code Router is a community proxy that lets you use Claude Code with any model: OpenRouter, DeepSeek, Ollama (local), Gemini, and more.

 Use the community router if you want to use non-Anthropic models, run local models via Ollama, or need fine-grained control over which model handles which type of task.

-opusplanfor best quality-to-cost ratio — Opus-quality reasoning on architecture decisions, Sonnet efficiency on implementation.
-This is the recommended starting point for most developers.- Haiku for quick tasks — use
+opusplanfor best quality-to-cost ratio: Opus-quality reasoning on architecture decisions, Sonnet efficiency on implementation.
+The recommended starting point for most developers.- Haiku for quick tasks: use

 claude --model haikufor simple questions, quick edits, and boilerplate generation.
-Haiku is significantly cheaper than both Opus and Sonnet. - Community router + cheap models for boilerplate — route background tasks to DeepSeek or local Ollama models.
+Significantly cheaper than both Opus and Sonnet. - Community router + cheap models for boilerplate: route background tasks to DeepSeek or local Ollama models.
 Save Anthropic credits for work that needs Claude's reasoning.

 Shift+Tabtwice) to think through your approach before the model starts generating code.
 Better plans mean fewer wasted iterations.